Atharv-M/Loan_pridiction_using_ML/README.md

- Loan Default Prediction and Model Evaluation Dashboard
+ Loan Application Prediction and Model Evaluation Dashboard

-This project aims to develop a machine learning pipeline that predicts loan default outcomes using various supervised learning algorithms.
-The solution is built using Python, leveraging popular libraries like pandas, NumPy, scikit-learn, Seaborn, and Matplotlib.
-The goal is to not only achieve accurate predictions but also compare multiple models on performance metrics and visualize key insights like feature importance, ROC curves, and training times.
+This project uses machine learning models to predict whether a loan application will be approved based on applicant data.
+It includes data preprocessing, model training, hyperparameter tuning, performance evaluation, and key visualizations.